 Quinta de Regaleira

 Quinta de Regaleira is a complete contrast to the bright, opulence of Pena Palace.
 For its unique structure combines the influences of Renaissance, Egyptian and Moorish characteristics.

-Of all the places we visited during our time in Lisbon, I was most intrigued by Quinta de Regaleira‘ s gothic architecture and mysterious labyrinth of initiation wells.
+Of all the world heritage sites in Lisboa, I was most intrigued by Quinta de Regaleira‘ s gothic architecture and mysterious labyrinth of initiation wells.